Breakfast with a view at Quintanilha

 Aparthotel Oporto Anselmo is a brand new hotel at Porto, where we stayed for 3 nights.
 They had their own parking lot, a swimming pool and breakfast delivered to your room in the morning.
 We had a kitchen and a small patio with garden.
 It was outside the old town, but close enough that we could still walk there.

-Our last hotel in Portugal was the In Douro Hostel & Wine Bar in Peso da Régua.
+Our last hotel in Portugal has sadly closed down.
+It was the In Douro Hostel & Wine Bar in Peso da Régua.
 It was next to the train station and the Douro River was at the other side of the street.
 We stayed here for 3 nights.
 The hostel was new with spacious rooms.
 The restaurant served delicious food and a good breakfast buffet.
 The only downside was that they shut off the central air-conditioning at night.
 Since it was some 40°C/104°F at that moment, we slept not as well at night, because it was just too hot.

 Spain